 16th — Des Linden, 2:28:27

 It’s not surprising that Des opted for an unreleased prototype of the new Hyperion Elite.
 (Two versions were approved by World Athletics just in time for Boston.)
-But On Cloudboom Strike prototype might be.
+But how she eats a KitKat might be.

 Headshot of Morgan Petruny

-Morgan is a gear editor who has been with Runner’s World CA Notice at Collection The Warmup, a bygone version of the daily RW newsletter.
+We earn a commission for products purchased through some links in this article Runner’s World since 2017.
+She started as an intern ghostwriting The Warmup, a bygone version of the daily RW newsletter.
 Now, she tests and reviews anything you might find on runners’ feet-from crew socks and compression boots to carbon-plated super shoes.

 A lifelong runner and shoe geek, Morgan has been chasing the perfect pair of kicks since she joined her grade school cross-country team.
 Since then, she ran as a Division I walk-on for the cross-country and track & field teams at the University of Delaware, where she studied English and Biology.
 She has one full marathon under her belt, and has raced more halfs and 5Ks than she can count.